yshamin/tsf/examples/jaxrs-jaxws-authorization/README.txt

 ---------------

 The goal of the demo is to show how the existing production code can be easily exposed as RESTful service by applying several JAX-RS annotations to the interfaces, for example, to HelloWorld interface.

+Additionally it shows the CXF security interceptors in action which can be applied to individual endpoints in order to enforce the RBAC authorization rules.

 By following this approach users can experiment with the RESTful approach without necessarily changing the way the existing application has been designed.